DanielYKPan/date-time-picker/README.md

       * **[mode]=" 'popup' "** --- Set the date-time picker mode.
 Default is 'popup'.
 The options choice could be 'popup', 'dropdown', 'inline'.
         If you set it as 'inline', the date-time-picker would always show on your web page as a html element (In inline mode, you could set width = '250px' to make the the picker smaller or bigger. picker width are set between 200px and 300px ).
       * **[hourTime]=" '24' "** --- Set the hour time format (12-hour format or 24-hour format).
 Default is '24'(24-hour format).
 The other choice could be '12'(12-hour format).
-      * **[theme]=" 'default' "** --- Set the theme color.
-The default color is Blue.
-Other options include 'green', 'teal', 'cyan', 'grape', 'red', 'gray'.
+      * **[theme]=" '#0070ba' "** --- Set the theme color.
+The default color is '#0070ba'.
+You could provide any valid [8-Digit Hex Codes](https://css-tricks.com/8-digit-hex-codes/) to change the picker theme color.
 You can see the effect from the demo.
       * **[showSeconds]=" true "** --- Set to show seconds slider in time picker.
 (The default value is false).
       * **[onlyCurrent]=" true "** --- Set to only show current month days in date picker.
 (The default value is false).
       * **Important: Do Not forget the single quote inside the double quote when you set the optional attributes string value.**